Sequence Multivitamins for African Americans

 African Americans Form More Blood Clots Than Other Racial or Ethnic Groups

 These increased blood clots lead to heart attacks, strokes, aneurysms, kidney disease, and more.
 Vitamin K promotes blood clots.
-African Americans do not need more vitamin K.
+African Americans do not need more vitamin K. But don't confuse vitamin K with potassium which is abbreviated with a "K".
+You need more potassium (K+) and less vitamin K.

 Here is a brief overview of our multivitamin and its benefits